Revised October 2023

 I don’t know whether anyone has examined explicitly what happens with regards to body chemistry in dogs when in this so called calm submissive state.

 If body chemistry changes in the same way as it does in humans when assuming a Low Power Pose, we can expect an increase in cortisol.
 An increase in the stress response.
 That is not “calm” – it’s the opposite: high arousal.
-In fact, stressed animals who stop struggling could be in a state of learned helplessness – and that is something altogether different from calm.
+In fact, stressed animals who stop struggling could be in a state of learned helplessness or immobility – and that is something altogether different from calm.

 Stress can also interfere with learning.
 A stressed animal may not learn what’s required of him as well as a non-stressed dog.
 To me, this is not a desirable state of mind for any animal that I want to teach.